-Use the Searching the database instructions to identify patients that are due/overdue for their influenza vaccination.
-Also, please ensure that patients have not received an influenza vaccination elsewhere by checking the AIR information in Best Practice.
+Use the searching the database instructions to identify patients that are due/overdue for their influenza vaccination.

-Refer to the Record and send immunisations to the AIR page on how to properly record influenza vaccinations.
+Please ensure that patients have not received an influenza vaccination elsewhere by viewing send immunisations to the AIR page on how to properly record influenza vaccinations into BP.